-After the big hit taken by the global economy last year and in the first half of this year due to the COVID-19 pandemic, many businesses that managed to survive the unpredictable scenario are now open and working their way back to “normal”.
+After the big hit taken by the global economy in 2020 and 2021 due to the COVID-19 pandemic, many businesses that managed to survive the unpredictable scenario are now open and working their way back to “normal”.
 However, concerns persist, as business owners worry about what would happen to their companies if they are forced to close their doors again.
-In this article we want to dissipate some of those concerns by providing a Guideline for Businesses to Stay Open, based on proper business disinfection and air filtration solutions that can certainly keep everyone safe in any type of workplace.
+In this article we want to dissipate some of those concerns by providing a Guideline for Businesses to Stay Open, based on proper business disinfection and air disinfection solutions that can certainly keep everyone safe in any type of workplace.

 Now, without further ado, this is Disinfect & Fog’s Guideline for Businesses to Stay Open:

 Step 1 – Assess the disinfection needs of your business

 Every business is different in terms of size of operations, facilities, workforce, and type of goods and services offered.
 Thus, it is necessary to assess businesses individually to determine their disinfection needs.

 Some of the aspects that need to be considered are the number of high traffic areas and high touch surfaces that need to be disinfected multiple times a day, the number of enclosed spaces that can become hotspots for virus transmission, ventilation, the likelihood of staff to have direct contact with customers and with each other, etc. Once these variables have been analyzed, it is time for the next step.

 Step 2 – Design your own business disinfection plan

 Let’s face it, for a business to stay open in times like these, it needs to have a proper disinfection plan.
 It’s no longer enough to hire a janitor or to rely on regular staff to clean their workstations.
 Companies must have some sort of system with clear instructions about what to disinfect, which products should be used, and more.